Patient's Query

 Hi doctor,

-I have a puffy face, neck pain, itchy skin all over, rashes and visible blood vessels or red spots on the skin, vertical dent in the forehead, swollen salivary (parotid, submandibular, and sublingual) glands and lymph nodes, voice hoarseness, occasional shortness of breath while standing and sitting, bloated stomach pain or discomfort or indigestion, food insensitivities and intolerance, mental, illness, insomnia, depression, possible blackouts, flushing, facial redness, red hands, Raynaud's phenomenon, bent pinky fingers or possible Dupuytren's contracture.
+I have a puffy face, neck pain, itchy skin all over, rashes and visible blood vessels or red spots on the skin, a vertical dent in the forehead, swollen salivary (parotid, submandibular, and sublingual) glands and lymph nodes, voice hoarseness, occasional shortness of breath while standing and sitting, bloated stomach pain or discomfort or indigestion, food insensitivities and intolerance, mental illness, insomnia, depression, possible blackouts, flushing, facial redness, red hands, Raynaud's phenomenon, and bent pinky fingers or possible Dupuytren's contracture.

-Might it be any of the following diagnoses liver disease, cirrhosis, fatty liver, autoimmune hepatitis, autoimmune disease, Sjogren's, lupus, Crohn's disease, cancer, Hodgkin's lymphoma, and nonhodgkin's lymphoma?
+Might it be any of the following diagnoses: liver disease, cirrhosis, fatty liver, autoimmune hepatitis, autoimmune disease, Sjogren's, lupus, Crohn's disease, cancer, Hodgkin's lymphoma, and non-Hodgkin's lymphoma?

 Hi,